 Could it be that my puffy fingers and legs are caused by my behaviors with alcohol?
 This is one of the questions many people wake up asking after a night or two of having a few drinks.
 That might seem far-fetched, I know, but how else can you explain the sudden swelling in your feet, legs, and arms while all you did was have a few drinks?
 Turns out this theory is not far-fetched.
 Some effects of alcohol may lead to symptoms such as those you might be experiencing.
 So, in this article, we will guide you to answer the question: does alcohol make you retain water?

 We will comprehensively discuss what water retention is, its causes, and its link to alcohol intake.
-All our explanations are backed by science, which makes them reliable to use to justify your answer.
+All our explanations are evidence-based, which makes them reliable to use to justify your answer.
 Read on and feel free to jot down some points to help you answer the question on if indeed alcohol causes water retention.

 What Is Water Retention?

 Have you ever heard people relating their puffy feet and fingers to water retention?
 Ever wondered how this theory works?
 Well, let us find out!
 To begin with, water or fluid retention occurs when there is a problem in one or more of your body mechanisms.

 However, it is not just any other body mechanism.
 It is the body mechanism responsible for maintaining your body fluids.
 The different body systems that help in maintaining healthy fluid levels include your kidneys, the lymphatic system, circulatory system, and those that deal with your hormonal factors (10).